 - Permit companies that are listed on exchanges outside of the EU and that currently prepare their primary financial statements using a non-EU GAAP (in most cases this would be US GAAP) to delay IFRS adoption until 2007.

 Austria is an EU Member State.
 Consequently, Austrian companies listed in an EU/EEA securities market follow IFRSs since 2005.
-In July 2010, the European Commission published the results of a survey of the 27 EU member states and the 3 EEA member states regarding the four options above.
-For information on each country's plans, click to download:
+In February 2012, the European Commission published the results of an updated survey of the (then) 27 EU member states and the 3 EEA member states regarding the four options above.
+For information on each country's plans, click to access: